kflores4716/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 I analyzed campaigns based on funding goals using a different approach than what I used for my launch date analysis.
 When analyzing the outcomes by launch date, it was easy to filter the data by months as that information was already included in the Kickstarter data set.
 For this analysis, goal amounts weren’t already separated into specific ranges, so I couldn’t use the `Pivot Table` function to categorize the goal outcomes.
 Instead, I had to create my own table from scratch so that I could split up the outcomes into different ranges.
 This way, I could properly determine the impact campaign goals had.

 The first step I took was to create a column splitting up the goals into 12 price ranges (just like the 12 months in the last analysis).
 I then created 7 more columns to hold the individual counts, total count, and percentages of all three campaign outcomes.
 To get the count of outcomes based on my goal ranges, I used the `COUNTIFS` function.
+Referencing the Kickstarter worksheet, I added `COUNTIFS` criteria to only return outcomes within my ranges.

+Here is an example of a cell with the proper `COUNTIFS` entry:

+`=COUNTIFS(Kickstarter!$F$2:$F$4115,"successful",Kickstarter!$D$2:$D$4115,"<1000",Kickstarter!$R$2:$R$4115,"plays")`.

-Referencing the Kickstarter worksheet, I added `COUNTIFS` criteria to only return outcomes within those specific ranges.
-Here is an example of a cell with the proper `COUNTIFS` entry:  `=COUNTIFS(Kickstarter!$F$2:$F$4115,"successful",Kickstarter!$D$2:$D$4115,"<1000",Kickstarter!$R$2:$R$4115,"plays")`.
-Once I had the count of all three outcomes, I totaled them up in the next column to use for my percentage calculation.
-I just used a simple division symbol to display my percentages in the next three columns.
+Once I had the count of all three outcomes, I totaled them up in column four.
+Then, I just used a simple division symbol to calculate my percentages in the next three columns.

 See below for an image of my table's end result: